nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-16-simple_ctf.md

 ![screenshot5](../assets/images/simple_ctf/screenshot5.png)

-Based on the version we found out, the only possible exploit we can use is:
+Hmmmm, seems like the only exploit we can use for this version of CMS Made Simple is:

 ```
 CMS Made Simple < 2.2.10 - SQL Injection
 ```

-To find out the CVE number of this exploit, we can use the `--examine` option in `searchsploit`:
+To find out the CVE number of this exploit, we can use the `--examine` option in `searchsploit`.
+This will open the exploit in the terminal:

 ```
 searchsploit php/webapps/46635.py --examine